HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 This tendency is even stronger in examples from \mimicry, which often lose structural and semantic integrity.
 While some generated images resemble the general class, many examples diverge significantly from the origin in terms of spatial layout and meaningful features.
 This behavior is a known limitation of GAN-based architectures, which can struggle to preserve fine-grained structure.
 The larger discrepancies between origin and result images further illustrate that \mimicry provides limited control over the manipulation process

 \autoref{fig:emb} provides a qualitative complement to the human assessment.
 It shows how generated samples relate to the ImageNet validation-set embedding distribution for the ''pizza'' and ''teddy bear'' classes.
 Although embedding distances do not directly measure semantic validity, larger deviations tend to coincide with images that annotators judged as less realistic or semantically unclear.
-Although embedding distances do not directly measure semantic validity, larger deviations tend to coincide with images that annotators judged as less realistic or semantically unclear.
 Samples generated by \mimicry and \mrm generally show larger shifts in embedding space, consistent with the lower label preservation and realism scores observed in the human evaluation.
 In contrast, \tool typically exhibits smaller embedding shifts, aligning with annotators' assessments that these images better preserve visual structure and class semantics.
 This observation is correlational and intended to support, rather than replace, the qualitative and human-evaluation results.
 For the \celeba task (\autoref{fig:ca_small_comp}), \tool again demonstrates a more fine-grained and controlled behavior.
 Unlike \mimicry, which requires interpolation towards a fixed latent target, \tool directly manipulates the image while preserving the core identity and structure.
 This property is essential for effective test-case generation, as seen in the binary attribute states shown in the figures.
 The third column, which visualizes the total change between origin and result, highlights that \tool modifies only local or attribute-relevant regions, while \mimicry often introduces global changes that overwhelm the original image.
 This makes \mimicry unsuitable for tasks where no reliable conditional target exists.